NiedreLab/CTC-dynamics-2020/README.md

 * [Data analysis and plotting](#data-analysis-and-plotting)

 ## General Info
 This files in this github repository were used to process, analyze and plot data used in the 2020 Frontiers in Oncology article "Short-term circulating tumor cell dynamics and implications for liquid biopsy".
-The raw data, processed data and functions used for creating the figures in the article are included in this repository.
+The processed data and functions used for creating the figures in the article are included in this repository.
 The processed data can also be found in the Blackfynn repository DOI: 10.26275/x9xq-e4wu.
+The raw files exceed the GitHub repository size limit.
+They may be uploaded to multiple repositories in the future.
+If you would like access to the raw files, please contact one of the repository contributers.

 ## Technologies
 Matlab 2019a

-## Processing raw data
+## Processing data
-To process the raw data files, download the following folders:
+To process and compile the data files, download the following folders:
-* LLC_raw_data
-* MM_35min_raw_data
-* MM_24hr_raw_data
-* Phantom_raw_data
-* One_Op_with_Repos_raw_data
-* Two_Op_with_Repos_raw_data

-These folders should be located in your working directory and/or paths to the folders should be manually changed at the top of each script or function (where noted).
-If you are not using a windows computer, you must also manually change these paths.

-The following scripts can then be used to process this raw data to output the times of cell detections within each DiFC scan.
-(Other files required are listed below each script, except Count_CTCs_per_interval which is used by all of the "Process_*_data" scripts.)
-* Process_LLC_data.m
-  * DiFC_LLC_process_Amber_2020_05_15.m
-  * LLC_file_names.mat
-* Process_MM_35min_data .m
-  * DiFC_process.m
-  * MM_35min_file_names.mat
-* Process_MM_24hr_data..m
-  * DiFC_process.m
-  * MM_24hour_file_names.mat
-* Process_Phantom_Microsphere_data.m
-  * DiFC_process.m
-  * Phantom_file_names.mat
-* Process_Reposition_data.m
-  * DiFC_process.m
-  * One_Op_with_Repos_file_names.mat
-  * Two_Ops_with_Repos_file_names.mat

-The files "DiFC_LLC_process_Amber_2020_05_15" and "DiFC_process" each processes one DiFC scan at a time.
-The "Process_*_data" scripts process all scans in each respective group of data.

-The resulting processed data can be found in the following folders in this GitHub repository or the Blackfynn repository DOI: 10.26275/x9xq-e4wu:
 * LLC_processed_data
 * MM_35min_processed_data
 * MM_24hr_processed_data